phorcys420/lichess-docker/README.md

 ## Usage

-Note: One may be tempted to replace the `mongodb://db` and `redis://redis` URLs with whatever their mind comes up with, but this is normal !
+**Note: One may be tempted to replace the `mongodb://db` and `redis://redis` URLs with whatever their mind comes up with, but this is normal !
-Linked docker containers will automatically have hostnames.
+Linked docker containers will automatically have hostnames.**

+**Note: If you're on windows (non-WSL), make sure your `git` config is using Unix line endings (LF) and not Windows ones (CLRF)**

 1. Clone or download this repo and `cd` into it
-2. If you're on Windows (non-WSL), make sure your `.sh` files have Unix line endings (i.e. just LF).
-Depending on your `git` configuration, they might be converted to Windows file endings (i.e. CLRF) which will not work.
-3. Build the lila_base image:
+2. Build the lila_base image using `docker build -t phorcys/lila_base --build-arg TZ=Europe/Paris --build-arg LC=fr_FR.UTF-8 .`
-	1. `cd` into the `lila_base` folder
-	2. Edit the Dockerfile to match your locale and timezone
-	3. Run `docker build . -t phorcys/lila_base`
-4. Edit the configuration file located in lila/data/application.conf
+3. Edit the configuration file located at `lila/data/application.conf`
-5. Edit the CSRF origin in the config file located in lila_ws/data/conf.conf
+4. Edit the CSRF origin in the config file located at `lila_ws/data/conf.conf`
-6. Run `docker-compose up -d --build` from the main directory
+5. Run `docker-compose up -d --build` from the main directory

 ## Domain structure
 ```